Updated on January 7th, 2021

 Controlling the climate of your home during chilly months requires a heating source and way to distribute that energy.
 A modern gas furnace can be your best option for a home heating source.
-Selecting the ideal furnace for your home can be had with a few steps that we’ll guide you through.
+Selecting the ideal furnace for your home can be done in a few steps that we’ll guide you through.

-For a fully installed furnace, plan to spend between $3,500 and $7,500 on average.
-The furnace units themselves are usually under $1,500.
-But professional installation is in your best interest, for reasons we’ll explain below.
-The current national average is about $5,000 for a new furnace installation.
+For a fully installed furnace, plan to spend between $4,100 and $6,500 on average.
+The furnace units themselves are usually under $1,500, but professional installation is in your best interest, for reasons we’ll explain below.
+The current national average is about $5,000 for a new furnace fully installed.

-If significant updates are needed to your ductwork, this can add up to $15,000 to the cost.
-Typically, it is under $10,000 and often these additional charges are only steep if converting from say an electric furnace to a gas one.
+If significant updates are needed to your per-existing ductwork (or if there is no ductwork currently in place), this can add up to $5,000 to $15,000 the total cost of the job.
+Typically, it is under $10,000 and often these additional charges are only steep if converting from say an electric furnace or oil boiler to a gas furnace, which requires ductwork for forced air heating to work.

-Other costs that may be included include paying for a permit and inspection services (check with your local municipality), removal and disposal of an older furnace, and miscellaneous materials needed to complete the installation.
+Other costs that may be included are removal and disposal of an older furnace (about $500 extra), and miscellaneous materials needed to complete the installation.

 Gas Furnace Prices for Top Brands